Skip to main content

 Marso SP, Bain SC, Consoli A, et al.

-Study count is not the same thing as quality, but it is a useful starting point for comparing maturity of evidence.
+Study count isn't the same as quality, but it's a useful starting point for comparing evidence maturity.